Zhou involved in frightening 1st-lap crash at British GP

 Zhou’s car slid upside-down across the gravel and his Alfa Romeo seemed to be wedged between fencing and a tire barrier at the first corner.
 The race was red-flagged and George Russell, one of the drivers involved in the crash, sprinted from his car to the tire barrier to check on Zhou.

-“Zhou is conscious, he is talking, there are no fractures,” said a radio broadcast from the Alfa Romeo team to Zhou’s teammate Valtteri Bottas.
-The team said he was the circuit’s medical center.
+“Zhou is conscious, he is talking, there are no fractures,” Alfa Romeo radioed Zhou’s teammate Valtteri Bottas.

-Alex Albon of Williams was also taken to the medical center, and there was no immediate update on his condition.
+Alex Albon of Williams was also taken to the medical center and then his team said he’d been transferred by helicopter to Coventry Hospital for a precautionary check.
 Albon had spun into the pit wall after being struck by Sebastian Vettel from behind as drivers tried to avoid the incident involving Zhou.

 Russell appeared to be hit from behind at the start and was knocked into Zhou, whose car went flying across a gravel trap and over a tire wall into the retaining fence.
 The car was skidding on the “halo” which protects the driver’s head, then went airborne.
 It was stuck between the tire wall and the fence, delaying efforts to extricate Zhou.